-Locations · Cloudflare for Teams documentation
+Locations

 DoH subdomain

-Each location in Teams has a unique DoH subdomain (previously known as a unique id).
-If your organization uses DNS policies, you will need to enter your location's DoH subdomain as part of the WARP client settings.
+Each location in Cloudflare Zero Trust has a unique DoH subdomain (previously known as unique ID).
+If your organization uses DNS policies, you can enter your location’s DoH subdomain as part of the WARP client settings.

 In the example below, the DoH subdomain is: